 This is an excellent way to gain widespread recognition and visibility for exemplary IT leadership and to highlight the impacts of IT in firms applying IT strategically.
-Recognition will be given to up to two papers at SIMposium 2013 in Boston and all winning papers will be featured on SIMnet.
-In addition, the authors of the first and second place papers will be asked to present their papers at SIMposium.
-All winning papers will also be considered for publication in MISQ Executive, although some reformulation may be required to meet academic journal guidelines.
+All winning papers will be featured on SIMnet and will be considered for publication in MISQ Executive, although some reformulation may be required to meet academic journal guidelines.

 Step #1: SUBMIT ABSTRACT

-All abstracts should be submitted electronically to SIM VP for Academic Affairs, Mary Sumner (email@example.com) and to Paper Competition Coordinator, Veronica Sullivan (firstname.lastname@example.org).
+All abstracts should be submitted electronically to SIM Director of Academic Affairs, Mary Sumner (firstname.lastname@example.org) and to Paper Competition Coordinator, Vanessa Smith (email@example.com).
 Abstracts will be reviewed by the Paper Competition Committee and a subset of the submissions will be selected as finalists.
 Each author will be electronically notified of the outcome of their abstract submission by early June.
 All finalists will be asked to submit a full version of the paper.

 Step #2: SUBMIT FULL PAPER